margaobradora/Python/README.md

-# Python
+# Welcome to my repo

+- What to find here?
-python exercises compilation
+  -   python exercises compilation